Alt Text as Poetry

 If you’d prefer to listen, we recorded our welcome:

-This project is a collaboration between artists Bojana Coklyat and Shannon Finnegan, supported by Eyebeam and the Disability Visibility Project.
+This project is a collaboration between artists Bojana Coklyat and Finnegan Shannon, supported by Eyebeam and the Disability Visibility Project.

 Eyebeam “enables people to think creatively and critically about technology's effect on society, with the mission of revealing new paths toward a more just future for all.”
 The Disability Visibility Project “is an online community dedicated to creating, sharing, and amplifying disability media and culture.”